 - If SPERC refers to products and processes where no water is involved, absence of water contact should be made explicit in the conditions of use, and it should be made clear whether this refers to the process as such or also to cleaning operations (equipment cleaning, floor cleaning).
 Hence, the process domain should hint towards the relevant sections in the process (i.e. conditions of use).
-The scope of the SPERC is driven in this case by the process domain and to a lesser extent by the substance domain; - If a SPERC refers to volatile substances that are used as process aids leading mainly to emissions to air, the combination of substance and process domain will equally describe the scope of the SPERC.
+The scope of the SPERC is driven in this case by the process domain and to a lesser extent by the substance domain: - If a SPERC refers to volatile substances that are used as process aids leading mainly to emissions to air, the combination of substance and process domain will equally describe the scope of the SPERC.
 Certain substances (e.g. defined by a boiling point threshold) will be prone to air emissions as specified within the process domain (closed or open processes).
 Further conditions affecting the release into the environment is given in the CoU and is not part of the scope section.

-EVALUATION GOOD Explanation of evaluation The relationship between the substance domain and the relevant use conditions are suitable outlined and integrated.
-Remarks on The factsheet does not mention the relative importance of industrial versus improvements municipal sewage treatment.
+EVALUATION GOOD Explanation of evaluation The interrelationship between the substance domain and the identified obligatory and optional conditions of use is clearly evident.
+Remarks on Some additional details should be noted regarding the relative importance of improvements industrial versus municipal wastewater treatment.